Novia-RDI-Seafaring/FMUiL/README.md

 NOTES: external servers are treated as OPCUA servers, as a result hardware can also be used with this system.

+# Logging

+The system logs all data required to evaluate a tests performance when the flag `save_logs: true`.
+The saved values are the following:

+test_name: given name of the test under `test_name:` flag

+evaluation_name: name of the evaluation metric defined in the test.

+evaluation_function: "object.vairable < 11.1"

+measured_value: value of the vairable during the time of the test

+test_result: boolean true or false

+system_timestamp: system time at the time of the test

 # Example usage
 ## System